rdwentmp/pytest-selenium-example/README.md

-# Automated API & UI tests for project
+# Pytest and Selenium setup for API & UI tests

 Tests are written in Python 3.9 with Pytest framework to check responses that are provided in API documentation.